-White paper for a global minimum transparency standard
+SAICM White paper for a global minimum transparency standard

 This white paper presents the case for a global standard requiring disclosure of hazardous chemicals used in a product in international trade.
 Intended as a thought starter, it explains why a transparency standard is necessary to protect human and environmental health, and how it would form an essential foundation for a safe circular economy and assist countries in adding information to their national health registries.
 The paper identifies some of the issues that might arise in designing and implementing a global transparency standard, and it makes suggestions for how to address those issues.